Aliases for NFS1 Gene

-NFS1 (NFS1 Cysteine Desulfurase) is a Protein Coding gene.
-Diseases associated with NFS1 include Severe Neonatal Lactic Acidosis Due To Nfs1-Isd11 Complex Deficiency and Xanthinuria.
-Among its related pathways are Mitochondrial iron-sulfur cluster biogenesis and Metabolism of water-soluble vitamins and cofactors and Metabolism.
+NFS1 (NFS1, Cysteine Desulfurase) is a Protein Coding gene.
+Diseases associated with NFS1 include Combined Oxidative Phosphorylation Deficiency 19 and Xanthinuria.
+Among its related pathways are Mitochondrial iron-sulfur cluster biogenesis and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include protein homodimerization activity and lyase activity.
-An important paralog of this gene is ENSG00000272897.
+An important paralog of this gene is SCLY.

 UniProtKB/Swiss-Prot for NFS1 Gene